 *This book was sent to me by PanMacmillan South Africa in exchange for an honest review*

-A huge thank you to PanMacmillan South Africa for a review copy of this book, it made me very happy and it was a pleasure to read it.
+*A huge thank you to PanMacmillan South Africa for sending me a copy to review.
+I am forever grateful.